eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-k8s-deployment/index.md

 ---
-icon: material/laptop
+icon: simple/kubernetes
-tags:
-    - helm
-    - kubernetes
 ---
-# Helm deployment
+# Kubernetes deployment with Helm

 ## Introduction

-This page describes a docker-compose based orchestration running on your local machine and accessible via browser.
+This page describes basic principles to install corporate memory a docker-compose based orchestration running on your local machine and accessible via browser.

 The code examples in this section assumes that you have POSIX-compliant shell (linux, macOS or WSL for Windows).